 Afterward, the introduction of high-fiber foods might be beneficial due to the fiber’s ability to slow GI transit time and possibly reduce diarrhea.

-If your vet suspects that colitis was caused by food sensitivity, they might suggest a novel protein diet, i.e. a diet containing foods that haven’t been fed to your four-legged friends, such as rabbit or venison.
+If your vet suspects that colitis is caused by food sensitivity, they might suggest a novel protein diet, i.e. a diet containing foods that haven’t been fed to your four-legged friends, such as rabbit or venison.

 Pro Tip: Not all pet insurance providers cover the cost of prescription pet food.
 This is one of the reasons why dog owners should read the fine print on insurance policies before enrolling their pets.